Devolutions/devolutions-server/README.md

-# Devolutions Server REST Services
+# Devolutions Server
-All content related to consuming the Devolutions Server REST Services.
+All content related to consuming the Devolutions Server.

-We aim to offer Postman Collections, Swagger Definitions, and a Powershell API.
+We aim to offer Postman Collections, Swagger Definitions, and a Powershell module.

 We offer both the Public (aka Modern) and the Legacy collections.